junxit/us-congress-bills-113/bill.md

 ## § 2.
 Withdrawal and reservation of public lands for Limestone Hills Training Area, Montana

-- **(a)** *Withdrawal* The public lands and interests in lands described in subsection (c), and all other areas within the boundaries of such lands as depicted on the map provided for by subsection (d) that may become subject to the operation of the public land laws, are hereby withdrawn from all forms of appropriation under the public land laws, including the mining laws and the mineral leasing and geothermal leasing laws.
+- **(a)** *Withdrawal* Subject to valid existing rights and except as provided in this Act, the public lands and interests in lands described in subsection (c), and all other areas within the boundaries of such lands as depicted on the map provided for by subsection (d) that may become subject to the operation of the public land laws, are hereby withdrawn from all forms of appropriation under the public land laws, including the mining laws and the mineral leasing and geothermal leasing laws.
 - **(b)** *Reservation; purpose* Subject to the limitations and restrictions contained in section 4, the public lands withdrawn by subsection (a) are reserved for use by the Secretary of the Army for the following purposes:
-  - **(1)** The conduct of training for regular and reserve components of the Armed Forces.
+  - **(1)** The conduct of training for active and reserve components of the Armed Forces.
   - **(2)** The construction, operation, and maintenance of organizational support and maintenance facilities for component units conducting training.
   - **(3)** The conduct of training by the Montana Department of Military Affairs, except that any such use may not interfere with purposes specified in paragraphs (1) and (2).
   - **(4)** The conduct of training by State and local law enforcement agencies, civil defense organizations, and public education institutions, except that any such use may not interfere with military training activities.